 Hello!
-I am Kirsty Fife – a DIY cultural activist, organiser and producer and archivist based in Leeds, Yorkshire.
+I am Kirsty Fife – a DIY cultural organiser, creative practitioner, academic and archivist based in Leeds, Yorkshire.

-This website is a record of things I’ve done.
+This website is a record of things I’ve done and services I can offer.
 You can also get in touch with me at firstname.lastname@example.org to discuss projects and opportunities.